stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

-Here we replace the leading numeric to ensure the name is valid:
+The leading numeric is replaced to ensure the name is valid:

 ```java
 private static final String[] DIGITS = {"ONE", "TWO", "THREE"};
 ```

-### Enumerations
+### Templates

-To generate the Java enumerations we use [Apache Velocity](https://velocity.apache.org/), an old but active template library ideal for what we were doing, in particular providing support for collections.
+To generate the source code we use [Apache Velocity](https://velocity.apache.org/), an old but active template library ideal for what we were doing, in particular providing support for collections.

 The _template processor_ is a wrapper for the Velocity engine: